 When preparing for a college interview, it is paramount to introduce yourself in neat, sensible attire that’s appropriate for the season and (most importantly) the type of college or program you’re applying to.
 If you are unsure, reach out to alumni from your high school, your college advisor, or a college admissions consultant for more specific guidelines or suggestions.

-Here are some specific tips for dressing appropriately for a college interview.
+Here are some specific tips for dressing appropriately for a college interview with dresses.

 One of the central dilemmas facing women is whether to wear pants, skirts, or a dress.
 The decision depends on the program you are applying for, the atmosphere on campus and, of course, the time of year!
 There is no correct answer, dress pants, a skirt, or a dress can all be appropriate interview attire.